 Now, there are other services out there that they say it’s free and it’s free.
 But here is the thing that people get in trouble with Sara, attribution.
 There are a lot of producers out there that will say you can use my music for free.
 But the thing is because you don’t read the fine print, you have to give, you have to let the people know who this song belongs to, producer Mike James and if you don’t put those details, they can, they can issue a take down.
 They can take you to, because it’s in the fine print, it’s in the contract, it’s free, but attribution is important.

 In terms of like, paying these subscriptions, I really liked how you emphasize that, it’s not just about paying for the right to use them.
 It’s about, paying the artist for their work as well.
 That’s about keeping it fair.
-So you want to use music, so that you can add mood and ambiance to your track.
+You want to use music, so that you can add mood and ambiance to your track.
 That’s fine.
 But you’re using someone else’s work in your work, so you need to respect that and I guess, go through the right channels.

 I know, like we talked about Epidemic Sound, but there’s lots of also other, I guess royalty-free sites out there.
 Why do you prefer Epidemic Sound, compared to Audio Jungle or the other ones where you download it once, and then you don’t have to keep paying them to keep using that?
 Yeah.
 Great question.
 Why do I?
 Because I’m an artist and I believe in supporting the artists, they’re my people.